marthjod/dachshund/README.md

 ## Limitations

-- Language: _de_DE_; providing other language codes as command-line args is not implemented yet because the _go-aspell_ library panics if a respective language package is missing on the local system.
+- Language: `de_DE`; providing other language codes as command-line args is not implemented yet because the _go-aspell_ library panics if a respective language package is missing on the local system.

 ## TODOs

 - godoc
 - struct methods' visibility
+- Check for problems with umlauts etc.
 - Rename packages to play nicely with $GOPATH.
 - Find more and tweak patterns.